enableiot/iotkit-samples/README.md

 Where:

-* sensor name: the sensor name ("Temperature", "Humidity", "Weight", "Force", etc.)
+* _sensor name_: the sensor name ("Temperature", "Humidity", "Weight", "Force", etc.).
-* sensor type: is the sensor type of data this source generates (This should be one of the Component Type defined in your account Catalog available in the [iotkit-dashboard](https://dashboard.enableiot.com))
+* _sensor type_: is the sensor type of data this source generates (This should be one of the Component Type defined in your account Catalog available in the [iotkit-dashboard](https://dashboard.enableiot.com))
-* size: is the message length
+* _size_: is the message length

 > The registration needs to be performed only once for each new sensor